 What is it?

-NVLD is characterised by difficulties in processing and interpreting nonverbal information (which account for approximately 93% of communication) e.g. body language and facial expressions.
+NVLD is characterised by difficulties in processing and interpreting visual and spatial information e.g. body language and facial expressions, visual instructions (such as maps or charts) and pictures.

-One of the hallmarks of NVLD is the tendency to excel in verbal tasks while struggling with tasks that involve visualspatial reasoning or motor coordination.
-Someone with NVLD may have a rich vocabulary and strong verbal memory but may find it challenging to understand visual instructions, read maps, or engage in activities that require hand-eye coordination.
+One of the hallmarks of NVLD is the tendency to excel in verbal tasks while struggling with tasks that involve visual spatial reasoning or motor coordination.
+Someone with NVLD may have a rich vocabulary and strong verbal memory but may find it challenging to form mental images of things, grasp abstract concepts or engage in activities that require hand-eye coordination.
 This discrepancy between verbal and nonverbal abilities is a key feature of NVLD and can often lead to misunderstandings or underestimations of an individual’s capabilities.
+NVLD is often mistaken for ADHD.

 Challenges